Rundreise Lamezia

 Mountain view

-Hiking at nearly 2,000 Metres in Sila National Park
+Hiking at nearly 2,000 metres in Sila National Park

 The Sila National Park is also called the Piccola Svizzera (Little Switzerland).
 The high-altitude landscape is characterised by wild conifer forests above, dense beech forests further down, and idyllic mountain lakes.
 The area is also home to wolves and snakes.
 Thanks to the altitude, the temperatures are ideal for hiking even in summer.
 For newcomers to the area, we recommend a stop at the visitor centre in Lago di Cecita.
 Due to the lack of a developed bus network, hiking tours are limited to circular routes, for example around Lago Ariamacina, or up the almost 2,000-metre-high Monte Botte Donato, where you can also go skiing.
 From the top you can even see Mount Etna.
 Tip: Be sure to bring snacks with you as there are no restaurants.
 This contrast between coastal and mountain areas is what makes Calabria so fascinating.